Using EESSI¶

 The initialisation script is a simple bash script that changes a couple of environment variables:

-• A set of $EESSI_* environment variables is defined;
+environment variables is defined; - The

-• The $PS1 environment variable that specifies the shell prompt is updated to indicate that your shell session has been initialised for EESSI;
+environment variable that specifies the shell prompt is updated to indicate that your shell session has been initialised for EESSI; - The location of the tools provided by the EESSI compatibility layer are prepended to the

-• Lmod, which is included in the EESSI compatibility layer, is initialised to ensure that the module command is defined, and that the Lmod spider cache that is included in the EESSI software layer is picked up;
+environment variable; - Lmod, which is included in the EESSI compatibility layer, is initialised to ensure that the

-Note how the CPU microarchitecture is being auto-detected, which determines which path that points to a set of environment module files is used to update $MODULEPATH.
+Note how the CPU microarchitecture is being auto-detected, which determines which path that points to a set of

 This ensures that the modules that will be loaded provide access to software installations from the EESSI software layer that are optimised for the system you are using EESSI on.

-2) Load module(s)
+2) Load module(s)¶

-After initialising your shell environment for using EESSI, you can start exploring the EESSI software layer using the module command.
+After initialising your shell environment for using EESSI, you can start exploring the EESSI software layer

-Using module avail (or ml av), you can check which software is available.
-Without extra arguments, module avail will produce an overview of all available software.
 By passing an extra argument you can filter the results and search for specific software:

 $ module avail tensorflow